 ESCWR staff will communicate with students and their families with district support.

-Enrichment, Honors, and AP courses for gifted and advanced students are offered.
+Enrichment & Honors for gifted and advanced students are offered.

 Credit Recovery students will cycle through Credit Recovery blocks lasting five weeks, with an additional week for teachers to grade assignments.
 Three Credit Recovery blocks will take place in the Fall Semester and three Credit Recovery blocks will take place in the Spring Semester.
 Students who do not independently start and complete work in the first week of the block will be disenrolled and will need to re-enroll in the next block.
 Districts will not be charged additionally when this occurs.
 Clear pacing and monitoring guidelines will be established to keep students on track and ensure course completion.
 The ESCWR staff will be flexible with students who are in a time-crunch and need a district-required course for graduation.

-III.
+II.
 Virtual Learning Alternative--Assigned Teacher with Daily Interaction

 The Virtual Learning Alternative program is designed as a collaborative with districts and is outlined below in detail.